Tell us a little bit about yourself and what you do.

 What is it like living and working in Toronto?

 I’ve been living here for four years and I really appreciate the community I have in Toronto.
-I left New York abruptly due to problems with my work permit and haven’t been able to return, which has been difficult, but I have found Toronto to be a very generative place to work.
+I left New York abruptly due to problems with my work permit and haven’t been able to return, which is sad, but I have found Toronto to be a very generative place to work.
 My studio is big enough to allow me to make large work if I choose.
 I teach sculpture and video at a few different universities and I find it really invigorating.
 Teaching is important to me and feeds my work immensely and I’ve had the pleasure of working with so many fantastic students and interesting faculty.

 Where do you see your practice going next?
 Any major changes happening in the studio?

 I received support from the Canada Council for the Arts to work with scientist Andrew Pelling in his Augmented Biology Lab at the University of Ottawa to explore the boundaries of specific human and animal cells by growing them in sculptural scaffolds and environments and to examine objects’ interactions at a micro level.
 Inanimate objects, molecules and chemicals permeate our everyday life including the basic molecules that make up the lotions we apply on our skin, the plastic consumed from food containers and water bottles, the exhaust we inhale from passing vehicles and the objects that surround us.
-I am interested in exploring the creation of and change in these kinds of material-body-object-space.. assemblages.
+I am interested in exploring the creation of and change in these kinds of material-body-object-space assemblages.

 The cell lines housed at the The Global Bioresource Center, ATTC, are categorized by age, gender, race and disease almost in the same way commodity objects are organized in a store, which feels really creepy, especially given the history of the HeLa cell line.
-The subject position of bodies and the context in which exposure, absorption, consumption and contamination occurs is shaped by uneven power relations, race, gender, and sexuality and I hope to tend this material reality in my work and research in the lab.
+The subject position of bodies and the context in which exposure, absorption, consumption and contamination occurs is shaped by uneven power relations, race, gender, and sexuality and I hope to tend t this material reality in my work and research in the lab.

 Can you give any advice to emerging artists?